Institutions of society examples. Social institution: concept, types, functions

 Characteristic features of social institutions

-Despite the fact that each social institution performs its specific functions, they are also characterized by common features:
+Despite the fact that each social institution performs specific functions corresponding to it, they are also characterized by common features:

-First, any social institution organizes, streamlines and coordinates human activity by establishing rules and patterns of human behavior.
-For example, a school regulates the relationship of teachers, students and their parents with the help of the Charter.
+Firstly, any social institution organizes, streamlines and coordinates human activity by establishing rules and patterns of human behavior.
+For example, a school regulates the relationship between teachers, students and their parents using the Charter.

-Secondly, each social institution monitors the observance of rules and models, and applies sanctions to their violators - punishment measures, from legal to moral and ethical.
-For example, for violation of the norms of the Charter of the school, sanctions can be applied to the student, from a warning to expulsion from school.
+Secondly, each social institution monitors compliance with rules and patterns, and applies sanctions to their violators - punitive measures, from legal to moral and ethical.
+For example, for violating the norms of the school's Charter, sanctions may be applied to a student, ranging from a warning to expulsion from school.

-The significance of social institutions in the life of society and man is great.
-In the following topics, you will get to know the main social institutions in detail.
+The importance of social institutions in the life of society and people is great.
+In subsequent topics, you will become familiar with the main social institutions in detail.

 Exercise: Using social science knowledge, formulate your definition of a social institution.
 Write your answer in the comments 📝

-The foundation on which the whole society is built is social institutions.
-The term comes from the Latin "institutum" - "charter".
+The foundation on which the entire society is built are social institutions.
+The term comes from the Latin “institutum” - “charter”.

-A social institution in the broad sense of the word is a system of values, norms and relationships that organize people to meet their needs.
+A social institution in the broad sense of the word is a system of values, norms and connections that organize people to satisfy their needs.

-Outwardly, a social institution looks like a set of individuals, institutions, equipped with certain material resources and performing a specific social function.
+Externally, a social institution looks like a collection of persons and institutions, equipped with certain material means and performing a specific social function.

 Social institutions have historical origin and are in constant change and development.
 Their formation is called institutionalization.

-institutionalization is the process of defining and fixing social norms, connections, statuses and roles, bringing them into a system that is able to act in the direction of satisfying some social need.
+Institutionalization is the process of defining and consolidating social norms, connections, statuses and roles, bringing them into a system that is capable of acting in the direction of satisfying some social need.
 This process consists of several stages:

 1) the emergence of needs that can only be satisfied as a result of joint activities;